Namespace Redux Action Types

 export const fetch = _ => ({ type: TYPES.FETCH })

-We'd write the similar thing in posts/actions.js.
+We'd write the similar thing in posts/actions.js

-This will create actions that have types that look something like:
+This will create actions that have type

 { "type": "users/FETCH" }